Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: Implementation and Results

-We show the impact of traffic gradients and perturbation threshold values $\delta$ during training for on-policy algorithm TRPO~\cite{Schulman_Levine_Abbeel_Jordan_Moritz_07} in Figure~\ref{fig:grad_rl}.
+We show the impact of traffic gradients and perturbation threshold values $\delta$ during training for the on-policy algorithm TRPO~\cite{Schulman_Levine_Abbeel_Jordan_Moritz_07} in Figure~\ref{fig:grad_rl}.
 In this experiment, we compare the training reward curve of TRPO versus gradient-enhanced DiffTRPO with different perturbation threshold $\delta$ values.
-We do not evaluate this experiment on CARLA benchmark scenarios, as not every scenario involves a difficult traffic-related task.
-If the task is not difficult enough, the benefits of using traffic gradients is less pronounced in learning.
+We do not evaluate this enhancement on CARLA benchmark scenarios, as not every scenario involves a difficult traffic-related task.
+If the task is not difficult enough, the benefits of using traffic gradients are less pronounced in learning.
 To demonstrate improvement in difficult traffic tasks, we use the Figure-Eight benchmark from~\cite{wu2017flow, pmlr-v87-vinitsky18a}.
-In this environment, the ego vehicle is tasked with controlling dense traffic flow to maximize overall traffic flow to a maximally allowed speed, i.e. {\em congestion and shockwaves are undesirable in the optimal policy}.
+In this environment, the ego vehicle is tasked with controlling dense traffic flow to maximize overall traffic flow to a target speed, i.e. {\it congestion and shockwaves are undesirable in the optimal policy}.

 While all DiffTRPO iterations visibly perform better than the baseline TRPO, threshold values of $\delta=0.2$ and $\delta=0.4$ converge the fastest to the highest reward.
 Each training curve is averaged over ten runs to account for stochasticity.
-More results for PPO can be found in supplemental materials.
-In short, a threshold value of $\delta=0.1$ achieves the best results for DiffPPO.
+More results for PPO can be found in supplemental materials, where $\delta=0.1$ achieves the best results for DiffPPO.

-\subsection{Ablation: Effect of each reward term}
+\subsection{Ablation: Effect of Each Reward Term}

 We study the effect of each of the three terms of the reward function.
 In this ablation experiment, we analyze three scenarios: (1) Without velocity term, (2) Without fuel consumption term, (3) Without jerkiness constraint.
-We evaluate them on societal metrics of traffic flow, fuel consumption, and driving jerkiness, as well as individual driving metrics from CARLA driving benchmark similar to Section~\ref{subsec:sota}.
+We evaluate them on societal metrics of traffic flow, fuel consumption, and driving jerkiness, as well as evaluation metrics from CARLA driving benchmark similar to Section~\ref{subsec:sota}.
 Results for this experiment can be found in Table~\ref{table:ablation}.